-Those tiny ants crawling over a green grass with bits of rice grains, well I am speaking about Macro Photography.
-A macro photograph is something in which the size of the object you click is life size or greater than that.
-(Life size is nothing but natural size of the object or organism).
+Those tiny ants crawling over green grass with bits of rice grains, well I am speaking about Macro Photography.
+A macro photograph is something in which the size of the object you click is life-size or greater than that.
+(Lifesize is nothing but the natural size of the object or organism).
 Precisely Macro photography requires a huge amount of dedication, skills and of course the two P’s passion & patience!

 Few professional tips in getting you started with macro photography here.

 #1 Using a Tripod

 Macro Photography at times depends hugely on your Tripod, the weight of your camera body with macro lens, the need to hold on with your camera on to a specific frame for a prolonged time, expecting an action from your subject can be really hectic.
 Also to be free from camera shake we definitely need to mount it on a tripod.
 A tripod usually helps you to stay in a place explore it even better.
 Professionals advice you to go for a heavier tripod at times even a bean bag can come handy!

 Everybody loves bokeh, how about a pleasing bokeh behind a well lit great subject.
 Amazing isn’t to attain those traits we need to hit the largest aperture possible with the lens allowing more light + a greater shutter speed also contributing to a pleasing bokeh!!

 Every piece of art needs to be composed better to be called as an art or a photograph.
 Macro photography is no bar either, try to tune yourself with the basics of composition and as always do break those mighty rules which can make you achieve pleasing results.

 The most important aspect here is focusing the subject utmost care.
 It must be really difficult with those larger apertures to manage the shallow DOF, but when you hit the right spot for example the eyes or an antennae of an insect or any prime factor of the subject.

 You know the shot is already complete, switching between Auto – Manual focus also can help you in getting your shot picture perfect!